-- a) be a referee holding an FIE license for the year in question; - b) have been trained to assist with the video; - c) be of a different nationality from the fencers on the strip; - d) be of a different nationality from the main referee.
+- 1. be a referee holding an FIE license for the year in question; - 2. have been trained to assist with the video; - 3. be of a different nationality from the fencers on the strip; - 4. be of a different nationality from the main referee.